 Are you in a one-way relationship with your regular old savings account?
 Do you give, and give—and not get what you need in return?
 We’ve all been there.

-Here are 3 signs that it’s time to find a new way to save (plus, some eligible alternatives):
+Here are 3 signs that it’s time to find a new savings account (plus, some eligible alternatives):

 1. You deserve more (in interest).

-Sure, your regular old savings account may have done the trick back in the day.
+Sure, your traditional savings account may have done the trick back in the day.
 But things have changed.

 Here’s the good news.
-There are ways to earn more interest that hardly require any effort on your part, like switching from a traditional savings account to a high yield savings account or money market account.
+There are ways to earn more interest that hardly require any effort on your part, like switching from a traditional savings account with an average interest rate to a high yield savings account or a money market account.
 With a high yield savings account or money market account you could be earning up to 1.10% APY.
 Will making the switch help you get rich?
 No. But it’s a super simple way you can sit back and earn more interest on the saving you’re doing anyway.
 So why not?

-High yield savings accounts and money markets generally have some restrictions on the number of transfers or the number of checks you can write each month—so they’re best for funds you plan to mostly set aside and not touch too often.
+High yield savings accounts and money markets generally have some restrictions on the number of transfers or the number of checks you can write each month.
+Is money stuck in a savings account?
+While money in a savings account isn’t “stuck”, high yield savings accounts are best for funds you plan to mostly set aside and not touch too often.
 Choose a bank that doesn’t require a minimum balance (so you can start small, if you’re just starting to save) and doesn’t charge monthly maintenance fees.

 While their exact recommendations vary, financial experts agree that we should all have an emergency fund.
 That’s money saved to cover 3-6 months’ worth of essential expenses in the event of a layoff or medical emergency.
 A high yield savings account or money market would work well for an emergency fund.